mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

      1. PR to server code to add the new feature flag.
      2. PR to mobile to update the types and to actually use the feature flag.

-5. How do we enable a feature flag for testing on the community server?
-   - You can post in [Community Configuration channel](https://community.mattermost.com/core/channels/community-configuration)) with the feature flag name and what you want the admins to set it to.

-6. What is the environment variable to set a feature flag?
+5. What is the environment variable to set a feature flag?
    - It is `MM_FEATUREFLAG_<myflag>`.

-7. Can plugins use feature flags to enable small features aside of the version forcing feature flag?
+6. Can plugins use feature flags to enable small features aside of the version forcing feature flag?
    - Yes.
 You can create feature flags as if they were added for the core product, and they'll get included in the plugin through the config.

-8. Does it make sense to use feature flags for A/B testing?
+7. Does it make sense to use feature flags for A/B testing?
    - Yes, this is something we've started to do using split.io.

-9. Do feature flag changes require the server to be restarted?
+8. Do feature flag changes require the server to be restarted?
    - Feature flags don’t require a server restart unless the feature being flagged requires a restart itself.

-10. For features that are requested by self-hosted customers, why do we have to deploy to Cloud first, rather than having the customer who has the test case test it?
+9. For features that are requested by self-hosted customers, why do we have to deploy to Cloud first, rather than having the customer who has the test case test it?
     - Cloud is the way to validate the stability of the feature before it goes to self-hosted customers.
 In exceptional cases we can let the self-hosted customer know that they can use environment variables to enable the feature flag (but specify that the feature is experimental).

-11. How does the current process take into account bugs that may arise on self-hosted specifically?
+10. How does the current process take into account bugs that may arise on self-hosted specifically?
     - The process hasn’t changed much from the old release process: Features can still be tested on self-hosted servers once they have been rolled out to Cloud.
 The primary goal is that bugs are first identified on Cloud servers.

-12. How can self-hosted installations set feature flags?
+11. How can self-hosted installations set feature flags?
     - Self-hosted installations can set environment variables to set feature flag values.
 However, users should recognize that the feature is still considered "experimental" and should not be enabled on production servers.